bocoup/learn-ansible/exercises/control-flow/overview.md

   `when` conditional multiple times.
 - How do you use blocks?
 - How do you include tasks from external files?
+- How do you pass variables at the command line to override env?

 [when]: http://docs.ansible.com/ansible/playbooks_conditionals.html#the-when-statement
 [roles]: http://docs.ansible.com/ansible/playbooks_roles.html#roles